December 4, 2025 (6mo ago) — last updated May 13, 2026 (1mo ago)

 Personalize the Experience

-Personalization is how you show customers you see them as individuals.
+Personalization shows customers you see them as individuals.
 Real personalization uses data to anticipate needs and deliver relevant content, smart recommendations, and timely offers.
-Studies show many consumers expect personalized interactions from brands.2
+Many consumers expect personalized interactions from brands2.

 Practical steps: